 Kevin Bi (bioinformatics engineer) studied Biochemistry at Columbia University, where he worked in Christian Schindler's laboratory on the transcriptional profiling of lung macrophages.
 In the Haining Lab, Kevin uses single cell transcriptional profiling approaches to characterize lymphocyte differentiation in cancer and viral infection models.
 He spends his free time reading, writing, and trying to find a piano.

 Collins Cheruiyot (lab technician) worked on exosomes and HIV/host protein interactions while studying for his B.Sc. in Applied Mathematics and Biology at Brown University.
 Since joining the Haining Lab, Collins works with Rob, Hans, and Margaret to study tumor resistance to immunotherapy.
-Outside his research, Collins enjoys swimming, reading and a cup of hot chocolate.
+Outside his research, Collins enjoys swimming, reading and not drinking a cup of hot chocolate.

 Natalie Collins (clinical fellow) completed her MD/PhD training at the University of Virginia in the lab of Gary Kupfer, studying molecular pathogenesis of Fanconi anemia.
 She is now a fellow in Pediatric Hematology/Oncology, and is interested in tumor immunology and why some tumors are susceptible to immune responses and others are not.
 When she isn't working she's playing with her daughter Laurel and son Evan, enjoying Boston, or playing the trombone.